Skip to main content Skip to main navigation

 Conditions Governing Use

-Any rights (including copyright and related rights to publicity and privacy) held by United for Peace and Justice were transferred to New York University in 2009 by Leslie R. Kielson.
-Permission to publish or reproduce materials in this collection must be secured from the Tamiment Library and Robert F. Wagner Labor Archive.
-Please contact tamiment.wagner@nyu.edu.
+Any rights (including copyright and related rights to publicity and privacy) United for Peace and Justice were transferred to New York University in 2009 by Leslie R. Kielson.
+Permission to publish or reproduce materials in this collection must be secured from Tamiment Library and Robert F. Wagner Labor Archive.
+Please contact NYU Special Collections, special.collections@nyu.edu, 212-998-2596.

 Preferred Citation

-Identification of item, date; United for Peace and Justice Records; TAM 513; box number; folder number; Tamiment Library/Robert F. Wagner Labor Archives, New York University.
+Identification of item, date; United for Peace and Justice Records; TAM 513; box number; folder number or item identifier; Tamiment Library/Robert F. Wagner Labor Archives, New York University.

 Immediate Source of Acquisition